Dec 1, 2025

 Recently, the term "Edge AI" has been frequently heard.

-What does “Edge” in Edge AI mean?
+What does 'Edge' in Edge AI mean?

 First, let’s clarify the meaning of the term.

-This is a "cloud-centered" approach.
+This is a "cloud-centric" approach.

 • Smartphones